appium/python-client/README.md

 ## Notice

-Since **v1.0.0**, only Python 3 is supported.
+Since **v1.0.0**, only Python 3.7+ is supported.

-Since **v2.0.0**, base selenium client version is v4.
+Since **v2.0.0**, the base selenium client version is v4.
-The version only works W3C WebDriver protocol format.
+The version only works in W3C WebDriver protocol format.
-If you would like to use old protocol (MJSONWP), please use v1 Appium Python cleint.
+If you would like to use the old protocol (MJSONWP), please use v1 Appium Python client.

 ## Getting the Appium Python client